Nature Scavenger Hunts for Exploring Nature

 Choose A Location

 Depending on where you live, you may have access to a nearby park, hiking trail, or even your own backyard.
 Choose a location that is safe and suitable for kids to explore.
-Though you might have to travel to do a beach-themed scavenger hunt.
+However you might have to travel to do a beach-themed scavenger hunt.

 Make A List